 Stay in Pueblo Libre if you want a more traditional experience, you like a diverse range of things to do on your vacation, you want a quieter location, you want a safe destination, you enjoy museums.

-Best places to stay in Pueblo Libre:🔍FIND BEST HOTELS IN PUERTO LIBRE
+Best places to stay in Lima in Pueblo Libre:🔍FIND BEST HOTELS IN PUERTO LIBRE

 Offering quite a different experience to much of the city, San Miguel is an area where hypermarkets and shopping malls are commonplace, making it ideal for those looking to partake in a little retail therapy.